georgiosbirmpakos/rag-langchain-langgraph/educational-content/README.md

 - **Experiment**: Modify parameters and see what happens
 - **Take notes**: Jupyter notebooks support markdown cells for your notes
 - **Ask questions**: Use the Q&A format to structure your learning
+- **Start with Python Concepts**: If you're new to Python, begin with lesson 7 for a solid foundation
+- **Follow the sequence**: Lessons build upon each other, so follow the numbered order
+- **Practice regularly**: Each lesson includes practical exercises to reinforce learning

 ## 🤝 Contributing